geekAshish/nextjs-learning/docs.md

 for whole app level: not-found.tsx for component level: notFound() -- with condition -- you could create a specific page for that

+# File Colocation

+1. if you create a folder and inside that, if you create file another then page.tsx, next-js doesn't render that on the ui, you can use it like component and create a file name page.tsx

+2. you can create a separate folder for component : src/component